Koumbaya/wumpus/README.md

 3. **Player Actions**: On each turn, you can choose to:
    - **Move**: To one of the three connected caves.
    - **Shoot**: You can shoot an arrow into one of the adjacent caves in hopes of killing the Wumpus.
 The arrow can travel up to 5 rooms.
 Shooting the Wumpus successfully means you win.
-Missing the Wumpus cause it to wake up and move to a random adjacent cave.
+Missing the Wumpus usually cause it to wake up and move to a random cave.
 Be careful of not hitting yourself with the arrow !

 4. **Hints**: The game provides hints based on which cave the player is in:
    - **"An unmistakable scent hints at a Wumpus lurking nearby!"**: This means the Wumpus is in one of the adjacent caves.